Successful test automation is not possible unless it includes a systematic and reliable process for efficiently resolving failing tests.

 In order for Test Automation to be successful, development teams need to be able to fix issues caught by automated tests in a fast and predictable way.

-LiveRecorder’s Software Failure Replay is the key ingredient required in order to reliably and efficiently resolve failing tests fast.
+LiveRecorder’s time travel debugging is the key ingredient required in order to reliably and efficiently resolve failing tests fast.

 LiveRecorder delivers the strategic capability to record the execution of a program (down to instruction level) as it fails, capturing bugs in the act.
 The output, a recording, provides developers with all the data they need to understand what happened.

 Traditional methods of resolving application errors rely on being able to reproduce failures and on iterative guesswork when trying to figure out the root cause.

 A recording represents a carbon copy of what actually occurred to cause the failure.
 It is viewable, and can be replayed like footage from a CCTV security camera.
 With a recording, no developer time needs to be spent reproducing the issue or any environmental conditions that contributed to it.

 - Systematically capture the root cause of failures, even intermittent ones

 - Save time spent trying to reproduce errors